jmusacchio/incubator-kie-kogito-examples/kogito-quarkus-examples/process-knative-quickstart-quarkus/README.md

 1. [Install Knative](https://knative.dev/docs/getting-started/)
 2. Install the `KogitoSource` [via command line](https://github.com/knative-sandbox/eventing-kogito#installation).
 3. Run `eval $(minikube docker-env)` to build the image directly into the Minikube registry.
-4. Run `mvn clean install -Pknative -Dnamespace=<your namespace>` to build the image and the Knative resources for your application to run.
+4. Run `gradle clean build -Pknative -Dnamespace=<your namespace>` to build the image and the Knative resources for your application to run.
 5. Apply the objects created for you with `kubectl apply -f target/kubernetes/*.yml`.
 It will deploy the objects from `knative.yml` and `kogito.yml` generated files.
 6. Run `curl` from the terminal like you did in the previously steps.
 To see what's going on, just query for the Knative service `event-display`.
 You should see something like: